 3. Your personal credit profile.

 Many business owners are not aware that their personal credit profiles can be the deciding factor when trying to obtain a loan or line of credit.
 A good personal credit profile makes it easier to get approved, and it opens the door to lower interest rates and more repayment term options.
-There are several things you can do to improve your personal credit score, and they don’t take much time or effort.
-Make your payments on time, keep your credit utilization relatively low, and don’t overextend yourself by opening too many accounts.
+There are several things you can do to improve your personal credit score, and they do not take much time or effort.
+Make your payments on time, keep your credit utilization relatively low, and do not overextend yourself by opening too many accounts.

 4. Your time in business.

 Startups and businesses that are under two years old are seen as risky by banks and other lenders because they often lack capital, collateral, and business credit.
 There is no question that banks want to lend money to startups and younger businesses, but they need assurance that they will get their money back.
-That’s why they have stringent approval requirements.
-Younger businesses that are able to get approved for a loan or credit line will most likely have higher interest rates than their more established counterparts.
+That is why they have stringent approval requirements.
+Younger businesses that are able to get approved for a loan or credit line will most likely have higher interest rates than their more established counterparts do.

 5. Your company’s financials.